 The only exception I found to my surprise can be pedestrians on road crossings.
 They often come straight at you, only to stop a second before bumping into you, with an astonished expression of consternation that there are other people about (even in a megacity of over 30 million).

-In culinary terms, Japan is of course a food & drink
+terms, Japan is of course a food & drink

 adventurer's dream – the globally standardized sushi-conventionalism is hardly representative of the Japanese cuisine at large.
 It was not so easy, though, to convey the idea of semi-vegetarianism